-We’re continuing to track Australia’s carbon sources and sinks and are developing a comprehensive carbon budget for Australia for the most recent decade.
-We’re estimating how the budget may change in the future using climate scenarios and socio-economic pathways.
+We’ve continued to track Australia’s carbon sources and sinks and have developed a comprehensive carbon budget for Australia for the most recent decade.
+We’ve estimated how the budget may change in the future using climate scenarios and socio-economic pathways.
 The projections will be consistent with the Australian National Outlook integrated assessment modelling for Australia.

 For more information

 - Global and regional carbon budgets – provides an overview of carbon budgets and research under the ESCC Hub to contribute towards efforts to develop a global carbon budget, develop an Australian carbon budget and track and project human-caused emissions.

 Publications and papers: